The Temperature Anisotropy and Helium Abundance Features of Alfv\'enic Slow Solar Wind Observed by Parker Solar Probe, Helios, and Wind Missions: Introduction

-The origins of SSW are still debated, and it is one of the major unsolved problems in heliosphere physics \citep{antiochos-2011}.
-There are two main challenges to addressing this problem: one is the much larger distributions across latitude (especially at solar maximum) of SSW than expected \citep{goldstein-1996, wang-2000}, and the other is the far more dynamic and variable nature of SSW than FSW \citep{antiochos-2011, viall-2015, Abbo-2016}.
-With respect to its highly variable characteristics, the Alfv\'enicity, which measures the correlation of the magnetic field and solar wind velocity fluctuations, is an example.
-Generally, FSW shows high Alfv\'enicity, while SSW is less Alfv\'enic.
-However, highly Alfv\'enic SSW was first reported from Helios observations at distances around 0.3 au \citep{marsch-1981}, which suggests this kind of SSW shares similar signatures as FSW, except the bulk speed.
-Current multi-event studies of Alfv\'enic SSW \citep{DAmicis-2015, DAmicis-2016, DAmicis-2018} further indicate that the Alfv\'enic SSW shows nearly the same charge states ratios ($C^{6+}/C^{5+}$ and $O^{7+}/O^{6+}$) as FSW, and its temperature anisotropy ($T_\perp/T_\parallel$) also shifts from the isotropic state of regular SSW ($T_\perp/T_\parallel \sim 1$) to anisotropies typical of the FSW ($T_\perp/T_\parallel > 1$), implying that the Alfv\'enic SSW and FSW share similar signatures at both macro and micro scales.
-Therefore, they likely originate from the same source regions, i.e. coronal holes.
-An investigation of radial variations of temperature anisotropy and cross helicity with Helios data \citep{Stansby-2019} reveals obviously separated anisotropic and isotropic temperatures of solar wind at around 0.3 au, with the anisotropic Alfv\'enic wind arising from the central regions of coronal holes, while the isotropic Alfv\'enic wind comes from active regions or coronal hole boundaries, and the isotropic non-Alfv\'enic wind from small scale transients, but there is no anisotropic non-Alfv\'enic solar wind.
+The origins of SSW remain one of the major unsolved problems in heliospheric physics \citep{antiochos-2011}.
+Addressing this problem is challenging due to the unexpectedly broad latitudinal distribution of SSW, particularly during solar maximum \citep{wang-2000}, and its significantly more dynamic temporal and spatial variations compared to FSW \citep{abbo-2016}.
+Alfvénicity, which measures the correlation between fluctuations in the components of the magnetic field and solar wind velocity, exemplifies these variable characteristics.
+Typically, FSW exhibits high Alfvénicity, while SSW shows low Alfvénicity.
+However, high Alfvénicity SSW (HASSW) was first identified in Helios observations at around 0.3 AU \citep{marsch-1981}, suggesting that this type of SSW shares similar features with FSW, despite its slower speed.
+Multi-event studies of HASSW \citep[e.g., ][]{dAmicis-2015, dAmicis-2018, perrone-2020} further indicate that HASSW shows nearly identical charge states ratios to FSW, and its proton temperature anisotropy ($T_\perp/T_\parallel$) also displays an anisotropic feature similar to FSW ($T_\perp/T_\parallel > 1$) rather than the isotropic state in regular SSW ($T_\perp/T_\parallel \sim 1$), implying that HASSW and FSW share similar features on both macro- and micro-scales.
+Generally, temperature anisotropy is defined as the difference in temperature between the direction perpendicular to ($T_\perp$) and the direction parallel to ($T_\parallel$) the background magnetic field.
+Therefore, HASSW and FSW are likely originated from the same source region, i.e. coronal holes.
+An investigation of radial variations in temperature anisotropy and Alfvénicity using Helios data \citep{stansby-2019} reveals distinctly separated anisotropic and isotropic temperature profiles around 0.3 AU, with the anisotropic Alfvénic wind arising from the central regions of coronal holes, while the isotropic Alfvénic wind coming from active regions or coronal hole boundaries, and the isotropic non-Alfvénic wind from small scale transients.